How To Revive Old Post To Increase Blog Traffic

 So you can include their page, Product 2, on your post, Listicle 1.
 And in return, they can include your page, Product 1, on their post, Listicle 2.

 Here, there is no direct exchange of links, and is a good collaboration.

 So go ahead and separate the blogs with a potential collaboration opportunity.

 **Even if you do not do a direct link exchange, frequent exchange of links with the same site is also seen as direct promotion and disliked by Google.
 So try not to exchange more than 2 links with the same site in a month.

 **Also many do collaborations with affiliate links.
 Keep in mind, Google can trace affiliate links and often penalizes sites with too many affiliate links in them.
 So do not create any posts with too many affiliate links in them.

 Step 3 – Find Old Blog Posts Based On Potential Main Content

 Now, for the remaining blogs, you need to identify potential blogs based on lucrative content.

 - Open each blog and give a quick read.

-- Find out if there is more opportunity with this article by improving keyword and content.
+- Find out if there is more opportunity with this article by improving keywords and content.